FAQs

 Spot-sweeping occurs during the summer months as needed after a rain, an accident that has resulted in debris on the road, or at the request of a resident.

 According to the U.S. Geological Survey, an average lawn sprinkler will use 10 gallons of water per minute.
 See water usage for average water usage for typical daily activities.
+For any Utility Billing questions or issues please fill out the Report a Utility Billling Issue Form.

 Snow and Ice Removal